FirelyTeam/firely-docs/simplifier/simplifierResources.rst

 Title and Description
 ---------------------
-Using Title and Description in the expressions, you can influence how they are displayed in search results and on the resource page.
+Using Title and Description in expressions, you can influence how they are displayed in search results and on the resource page.

 Example: